JX-Master/LunaSDK-Docs/docs/api/group___runtime_algorithm_1gadb4722898f14cc14eca45afc0affe514.md

 ## Parameters
 * *in* **first**

-    The iterator pointing to the first element of the range.
+    The iterator to the first element of the range.

 * *in* **last**

-    The iterator pointing to the one-past-last element of the range.
+    The iterator to the one-past-last element of the range.

 * *in* **value**

     The value to compare elements to.

 ## Return value
-Returns an iterator pointing to the first element in the range such that `element < value` is `false`, or `last` if no such element is found.
+Returns an iterator to the first element in the range such that `element < value` is `false`, or `last` if no such element is found.

 ## Valid Usage
 * Elements in the range specified by [`first`, `last`) must be sorted in non-descending order.